xinwhyi/yolo-tf2/README.md

 After augmentation you'll find augmented images in the data > photos folder or the folder you specified(if you did specify one)

-And you should find 2 csv files in the Output folder:
+And you should find 2 csv files in the output folder:

 1. `augmented_data_plus_original.csv` : you can use this with
 [labelpix](https://github.com/emadboctorx/labelpix) to visualize results with